Dineshs737/statusify-php/readme.md

 - 🐛 **Bug Reports**: [GitHub Issues](https://github.com/Dineshs737/statusify-php/issues)
 - 💡 **Feature Requests**: [GitHub Issues](https://github.com/Dineshs737/statusify-php/issues)

-## Changelog

-Please see [CHANGELOG.md](CHANGELOG.md) for more information on what has changed recently.

 ## Security

 If you discover any security-related issues, please email dinesh77saarck@gmail.com instead of using the issue tracker.